techidaily/site-ai-video-editing/source/_posts/updated-how-to-zoom-in-on-powerpoint-easy-ways-for-2024.md

 You are giving a presentation at a meeting and have a number of possibilities.
 Zoom in PowerPoint Presentation enables you to create an introduction slide that includes thumbnails for the slides you wish to skip to in any order to discuss those choices throughout your meeting.
 It builds a navigable interactive dashboard for your presentation.
 When you leave the opening slide and go through all the slides in a part, you are immediately returned to the beginning.
 So where does PowerPoint's magic reside?
 PowerPoint The most recent addition to the lengthy and ever-expanding list of new functions is Zoom.
 Zoom is incredible since it effectively turns a slide or many slides from your project into a changeable hotspot.
 A hotspot is a clickable item that connects to a certain area, in case you forgot.
 You will thus be directed to that slide if you choose it as a hotspot when you click on the item.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-do-you-want-to-experiment-with-various-sky-backgrounds-for-your-footage-learn-about-sky-replacement-after-effects-in-this-article-with-a-ste/"><u>Updated In 2024, Do You Want to Experiment with Various Sky Backgrounds for Your Footage?
-Learn About Sky Replacement After Effects in This Article with a Step-by-Step Guide</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/best-ways-to-slow-down-motion-in-capcut/"><u>Best Ways to Slow Down Motion in CapCut</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-clone-yourself-in-videos-with-filmora-for-2024/"><u>Updated Clone Yourself in Videos with Filmora for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-is-augmented-reality-conferencing-the-future-of-workplace-collaboration/"><u>Updated In 2024, Is Augmented Reality Conferencing the Future of Workplace Collaboration?</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/1713950530912-its-always-a-cool-thing-to-use-a-3d-intro-maker-to-create-intro-videos-for-your-clips-this-post-will-introduce-you-4-of-the-best-intro-video-makers-to-help-/"><u>Its Always a Cool Thing to Use a 3D Intro Maker to Create Intro Videos for Your Clips.
-This Post Will Introduce You 4 of the Best Intro Video Makers to Help You Improve Your Video for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-in-2024-reversing-time-lapse-videos-on-iphone-using-top-applications/"><u>Updated In 2024, Reversing Time Lapse Videos on iPhone Using Top Applications</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-using-this-article-as-a-reference-the-users-would-create-a-cafe-meal-intro-and-youtube-end-screen-while-knowing-multiple-ways-to-download-cooking-ba/"><u>Updated Using This Article as a Reference, the Users Would Create a Café Meal Intro and YouTube End Screen While Knowing Multiple Ways to Download Cooking Background Music</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/updated-10-affordable-open-source-devices-for-discord-chat-capture/"><u>[Updated] 10 Affordable, Open-Source Devices for Discord Chat Capture</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-2024-approved-securing-and-archiving-snapchat-content-on-phone/"><u>[Updated] 2024 Approved  Securing and Archiving Snapchat Content on Phone</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/2024-approved-the-eminence-of-online-influence-top-10-by-subs/"><u>2024 Approved  The Eminence of Online Influence  Top 10 by Subs</u></a></li>
-<li><a href="https://iphone-transfer.techidaily.com/in-2024-how-to-transfer-data-from-apple-iphone-11-to-zte-phones-drfone-by-drfone-transfer-from-ios/"><u>In 2024, How to Transfer Data from Apple iPhone 11 to ZTE Phones | Dr.fone</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-rhythmripper-software-overview-and-testing-for-2024/"><u>[Updated] RhythmRipper Software Overview & Testing for 2024</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-mastering-the-art-of-crafting-engaging-youtube-screen-closures/"><u>[Updated] Mastering the Art of Crafting Engaging YouTube Screen Closures</u></a></li>
-<li><a href="https://fox-blue.techidaily.com/updated-in-2024-the-evolution-samsung-ubd-k8500-2023-edition/"><u>[Updated] In 2024, The Evolution  Samsung UBD-K8500 2023 Edition</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/new-the-ultimate-showdown-vlc-versus-mpc-in-video-viewing/"><u>[New] The Ultimate Showdown  VLC Versus MPC in Video Viewing</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-field-fusion-top-10-agrarian-adventure-titles/"><u>[New] Field Fusion  Top 10 Agrarian Adventure Titles</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"